 If you're still on the fence about the next position you are considering taking, ask if you can spend a day in the office "shadowing" the staff.
 It may reinforce your decision to take the position or help you decide you don't want the new job after all.

 Do you have enough savings or other income to manage financially?
 Even if your employment situation isn't the best, you might want to consider hanging on to the job you have and start your job search before you resign.
 That old saying that "it's easier to find a job when you have a job" does hold true.

 If your employer asks you to stay longer than two weeks (or the time period in your contract), you have no obligation to stay.
 Your new employer will be expecting you to start as scheduled, and in a timely manner.
 What you could do is offer to help your previous employer, if necessary, after hours, via email or on the phone.

-The formal way to resign is to write a resignation letter and to tell your supervisor in person that you're leaving.
+The formal way to quit is to write a resignation letter and to tell your supervisor in person that you're leaving.
 However, depending on circumstances, you may need to quit over the phone or to quit via email.
 Regardless of how you resign, write a resignation letter or send a resignation email.

 Again, you never know when you might need your previous employer to give you a reference, so it makes sense to take the time to write a polished and professional resignation letter.